FiretronP75/HaasScriptLuaTypes/README.md

 4. Open a terminal in the project root.
 5. Run `yarn`.
 6. Run `yarn start`.
-7. Read and follow the help output in the console.
+7. Read and follow the help output in the console (pasted here for convenience):
+   * This script requires 4 parameters: environment, file extension, interface key, user id.
+   Environment may be "production" or "staging".
+Anything other than "staging" (case-insensitive) assumes "production".
+   File extension may be anything, but "lua" or "hs" is recommended.
+   Interface key and user id can be copied from a web browser session that has not expired yet.
+   Example: yarn start prod lua 30w3jrv4pa-fj209-qj0934-295cn-qv9r0cev fm02q9rf0q2fqr2cv98r4v8q9tv8rq48

 ### To find interface key and user id: ###
 1. Open Haas cloud server in a browser.